mi2-warsaw/mi2-warsaw.github.io-source/content/home/hero_carousel.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Preludium grant for Barbara Rychalska " content = "Barbara Rychalska received a Preludium grant for her projekt MAD-NLP: Multi-Aspect Diagnosis of NLP models" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Preludium grant: MAD-NLP" content = "Barbara Rychalska and Dominika Basaj jointly received a Preludium grant for their projekt MAD-NLP: Multi-Aspect Diagnosis of NLP models" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).